bienflorencia/carpobrotus-uruguay/README.md

 ---

 This repo is available under a [CC-BY](https://creativecommons.org/licenses/by/4.0/deed.es) license.
-If you use the code for your work, please cite our pre-print (under review in *Biological Invasions*):
+If you use the code for your work, please cite our articler in *Biological Invasions*:

 Grattarola F., Rodríguez-Tricot L., Zarucki M., and Laufer G. (2024) Status of the invasion of Carpobrotus edulis in Uruguay based on citizen science records. *Biological Invasions* [https://doi.org/10.1007/s10530-023-03242-w](https://doi.org/10.1007/s10530-023-03242-w)